LyubkaKashkavelina/exercise-repo/README.md

 Repo made for exercise
 I am adding some new things
-to show that it is working...
-Adding dots...
-Things like this.
+And some more.
+I hope it works cause it is driving me crazy!